nstanford5/marlowe-open-roles/roles-guide.md

-## Roles Guide
+## Roles in Marlowe

 TODO -- check verifies
 TODO -- add code examples with TS-SDK -- support added and testing 1/15.

-The purpose of this guide is to bring together all of the information we have about Roles and Participants in Marlowe.
+The purpose of this guide is to bring together all of the information we have about Roles and Participants in Marlowe Contracts.
+TODO -- add more here..

 ### Description